3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 \subsection{PDPs}

-Fig. \ref{Fig 7}a-Fig. \ref{Fig 7}b shows some positions of PDPs in the indoor office in this section, with the biggest MPC aligned at the TX-RX distance.
+Fig. \ref{Fig 7}a-\ref{Fig 7}b show some positions of PDPs in the indoor office, with the biggest MPC aligned at the TX-RX distance.
 The LoS measurement is taken at a distance of $10.1$ $\rm{m}$.
 Fig. \ref{Fig 7}a presents the omnidirectional and best-directional PDPs in the LoS case.
 The LoS path is observed in both the omnidirectional and best-directional PDPs.
 The second strongest MPC is $9$ $\rm{dB}$ lower than the LoS path.
 Besides, there are subsequent MPCs following the LoS MPC, which are not observed in the best-directional PDP.
-For the NLoS case, the position with a distance of $10.9$ $\rm{m}$ is shown in Fig.\ref{Fig 7}b.
-Apart from the biggest first reflection MPC, multiple MPCs carry power levels up to 24 $\rm{dB}$ lower than the LoS path and only can be seen in omnidirectional PDP.
-Moreover, the NLoS case exhibits a richer multipath environment compared to LoS case.
+For the NLoS case, the position with a distance of $10.9$ $\rm{m}$ is shown in Fig. \ref{Fig 7}b.
+Apart from the biggest first reflection MPC, multiple MPCs carry power levels up to 24 $\rm{dB}$ lower than the LoS path and can only be seen in omnidirectional PDP.
+Moreover, the NLoS case exhibits a richer multipath environment compared to the LoS case.

-Fig. \ref{Fig 7}c-Fig. \ref{Fig 7}d presents the PDP at $\rm{RX8_{UL}}$ and $\rm{RX8_{UN}}$ in the UMi.
+Fig. \ref{Fig 7}c-\ref{Fig 7}d presents the PDP at $\rm{RX8_{UL}}$ and $\rm{RX8_{UN}}$ in the UMi.
 Similarly, the LoS MPC in the LoS case or the biggest first reflection MPC in the NLoS case exists at both omnidirectional and best-directional PDPs.
 In the case of $\rm{RX8_{UL}}$, as shown in Fig. \ref{Fig 7}c, the omnidirectional PDP reveals multiple MPCs occurring after 100 $\rm{ns}$, with their powers being at least 27 $\rm{dB}$ lower than the LoS MPC.
 Compared to the indoor office, the expansive UMi scenario provides a larger channel space, leading to the generation of more MPCs with farther propagation distances in the LoS case.
 For the $\rm{RX8_{UN}}$ PDP presented in Fig. \ref{Fig 7}d, the number of MPCs is fewer compared to the NLoS case in the indoor office and even lower than the MPCs observed at $\rm{RX8_{UL}}$.
 That is because the location of the RX and the TX in the UMi scenario in the NLoS case makes it more challenging for RX to receive THz waves with reflection as the main way of propagation.